CorinJG/orderbook_aggregator/README.md

 A gRPC server which connects to N exchange websockets for a configurable currency pair and streams an order book summary consisting of an aggregated top-*n* levels and the aggregated spread.

+## Features

+- Generic over symbol, number of exchanges and depth
+- Automatic reconnection (stale data dropped when a websocket client loses connection)
+- Truncated deserialization - only the first \<depth\> levels in the asks and bids fields in a snapshot payload are deserialized, skipping the remaining values
+- Delta clients "fast-forward" by updating local state without sending updates downstream for a short period immediately following synchronization, to avoid stale updates being forwarded
+- `WebsocketClient` trait, facilitating new exchange implementation by extending a set of async methods.

-Where possible, diff/delta websocket channels are preferable to channels which push periodic full orderbook snapshots as it reduces network and processing loads, enabling downstream consumers to react quicker to market events.
+Where feasible, delta channels are preferable to periodic full orderbook snapshots as it reduces network and processing loads, enabling downstream consumers to react quicker to market events.

-However, some exchange websocket APIs have issues on certain channels making the Delta channel unfeasable.

 ## Design

 <kbd><img src="https://i.ibb.co/zSTg3fc/mermaid-diagram-2023-03-02-023950.png" alt="drawing" width="460" height="270"  style="border:1px solid black;"/></kbd>  &nbsp;

-The aggregator, gRPC server and each websocket client are Tokio tasks, which communicate using Tokio channels.
+The components are Tokio tasks, which communicate using channels.
 The message flow is one-directional.

-## Features

-- Generic over symbol, number of exchanges aggregated over and the depth.
-- Automatic reconnection attempts (stale data dropped when a websocket client loses connection)
-- `OrderbookWebsocketClient` trait provided, facilitating rapid new exchange implementation by extending a minimal set of async fns.

  ## Run